ru-wallace/TRITON/ReadMe.md

 - Name
 - Start time
 - Co-ords (optional)
-- Notes (Not yet implemented)
 - Images

 Each session is stored in the ```[data directory]/sessions/``` subdirectory in a directory with the same name as the session.
-The directory contains the following files:
+The directory uses the following structure:

+        .../AEGIR_DATA/sessions/[session name]/
+        |       images/
+        |       |.......[session_name]_000.png
+        |       |.......[session_name]_001.png
+        |       |.......[session_name]_002.png
+        |       |.......etc..
+        |
+        |.......session.json
+        |.......images.csv
+        |.......output.log

+-```images/```: A subdirectory containing the image files as PNGs.
+Each image file has its metadata embedded in the file, which can be accessed in various ways, including using the Python Image Library (PIL) Image.metadata() function.
+As a last resort, opening the image using notepad or a similar text editor will also show the data in slightly mangled plain text, along with the binary pixel data of the image.

-- ```log.json```: Every session has this file. it contains a list of each image captured in the session, metadata including the time, number, camera temperature, integration time, gain, depth (yet to be implemented), and the raw and processed measurements calculated for that image (see [Image Processing](#image-processing)).
+- ```session.json```: Every session has this file. it contains a list of each image captured in the session, and metadata including the time, number, camera temperature, integration time, gain, and the raw and processed measurements calculated for that image (see [Image Processing](#image-processing)).

+-```images.csv```: Every time a routine is run which adds images to the session , a new run csv file is added which contains all the white balance and pixel averages of each photo as well as the exposure time and device temperatures and all the metadata.

-- ```run_log.txt```: If any images in the session are captured using an auto-capture routine, this file will be present.
+- ```output.log```: If any images in the session are captured using an auto-capture routine, this file will be present.
 It contains the output of the auto_capture.py python script as it executes the routine.
 This is useful for debugging if there is an issue with the routine running.
--```run_[number].csv```: Every time a routine is run which adds images to the session , a new run csv file is added which contains all the white balance and pixel averages of each photo as well as the exposure time and device temperatures.
--```[numbers].png``` The Image files.

 ### Image Processing